FunnyCreeper20/AI-Attempt/README.md

 **!!!WARNINGS!!!***
 * You will need to run the command: pip install torch OR pip3 install torch for main.py
+* You will need to run the command: pip install numpy or pip3 install numpy for numPyMain.py

 numPyMain.py is just main.py but turned into numPy for those who either want:
 1. A better understanding of it